BYD Shark 6 plug-in hybrid pickup truck, Canadian preview covering specs, towing, PHEV range, and release window

 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

-This isn't what Canadian truck buyers expected.
-The pickup market in this country has been dominated by the Big Three for decades, and the idea of a Chinese manufacturer showing up with a half-price alternative would have been laughable five years ago.
-But BYD isn't some fly-by-night startup.
+The pickup market here has been a Big Three stronghold for decades.
+BYD isn't a startup.
 They're the world's largest EV manufacturer, they make their own batteries, and they've been selling vehicles in Australia, Mexico, and South America for years.
-Canada is the next market on the list, and the Shark 6 is their trojan horse.
+Canada is next, and the Shark 6 is the product they're leading with.

 The Shark 6 isn't a pure electric truck.
 It's a plug-in hybrid electric vehicle (PHEV) built on BYD's DMO (Dual Mode Off-road) platform.
 That means it combines a 1.5-litre turbocharged four-cylinder engine with dual electric motors and a sizable battery pack.
 The result is about 100 km of pure electric range for daily driving, with a total range exceeding 800 km when the gas engine kicks in as a range extender.